 Gazeley Village Hall

 The Village Hall is also in the centre of the village.
 The hall was left in trust to the village in the 1930's and is run by the Village Hall Management Committee.
-Various organisations use it on a regular basis including Dalham & Gazeley W.I., Windmills Pre-School, Gazeley History Society, the Table Tennis Club and the Bingo Club and exercise classes are held there including Yoga, Zumba and children's dance classes.
+Various organisations use it on a regular basis including Dalham & Gazeley W.I., Gazeley History Society, the Table Tennis Club and the Bingo Club and Yoga.
 The hall also offers excellent facilities for private hire.